Råket

 Råket is a village in Smøla Municipality in Møre og Romsdal county, Norway.
 It is located on the northwestern part of the island of Smøla, just west of the village of Dyrnes.
 Brattvær Church is located just south of the village.
+The uninhabited islands of Brattværet lie offshore about 3.5 km to the northwest of Råket.

-Together with the nearby village of Dyrnes, it constituted the urban area Dyrnesvågen, which had a population in 2003 of 257.
-Since 2004 Dyrnesvågen is not considered an urban settlement by Statistics Norway, and its data is therefore not registered.
+The villages of Råket and Dyrnes formerly constituted an urban area called Dyrnesvågen according to Statistics Norway.
+The 0.86 km2 village area had a population (2003) of 257 and a population density of 299 PD/km2.
+Since 2003, the population and area data for this village area has not been separately tracked by Statistics Norway.